EdgeApp/redux-keto/README.md

 In this example, the `subsystemReducer` will only receive actions that start with `SUBSYSTEM_`.
 It will also recieve a `SUBSYSTEM_INIT` action when the outer system receives a `LOGIN` action.

+### Default state

+The first time a reducer runs, it has no pre-existing state.
+On the other hand, allowing `oldProps.peers` to just be `undefined` would make writing reducers much more difficult.
+To solve this, `redux-keto` looks for a property called `defaultState` on each reducer function.
+If it finds one, it uses that as the initial state rather than `undefined`.
+This allows `oldProps.peers` to have a useful tree structure, even on the first run.

 ### Circular Dependencies

 The `peers` property creates the illusion of time travel.
 It reflects the current action's outcome before all the reducers have even finished running.